ntotten/ntotten.github.io/_posts/2013-03-14-using-windows-azure-mobile-services-with-the-facebook-sdk-for-windows-phone.md

 - Windows Azure
 ---

+> **NOTICE**: This content is very outdated.
+I recommend you check out [Auth0](https://manage.myauth0.com/docs/quickstart/native-mobile/windowsphone/azure-mobile-services) for an easy way to authenticate with Facebook.

 As you may have seen, [Windows Azure Mobile Services](http://www.windowsazure.com/en-us/home/scenarios/mobile-services/) makes it super easy to add a cloud backend to your mobile apps.
 Mobile Services also supports authentication with OAuth providers like Facebook, Microsoft, and Twitter.
 I have had people ask me if it is possible to use Mobile Services with the [Facebook SDK for .NET](https://github.com/facebook-csharp-sdk/facebook-csharp-sdk) (formally named the Facebook C# SDK).
 In short, yes.